Frequently Asked Questions (FAQ)

 As a community, we’re deeply dedicated to improving life on Earth.
 Many of us have backgrounds and day jobs in the social impact space.
 Yet we’ve noticed that as the space race gets more attention and resources, it has become the sole domain of the most powerful interests.
 We believe that now is the time to establish global public goods in this next frontier of development and to include diverse and inclusive perspectives.

-LunARC DAO
+LunARC

-LunARC DAO is a global not-for-profit initiative inspired by NASA’s Lunar University concept.
+LunARC is a global not-for-profit initiative inspired by NASA’s Lunar University concept.
 We are a diverse community of people focused on social impact, collaborating on a voluntary basis, to put equity at the heart of the next generation of space exploration and development.
 We are driven by the principles of boldness, curiosity, humility and collaboration.
-You can read more about our growing community here.
+You can read more about our growing community here

 Lunar University